Martha Thomas (footballer): Early life

-Charlotte 49ers
+College career

 Thomas played college soccer for Charlotte 49ers, captaining the team for two seasons.
 In her first year, Thomas led the team in goals with 11 and was voted Conference USA Freshman of the Year.
 The following three years, Thomas was selected to the All-Conference USA First Team as well as being voted as the league's Offensive Player of the Year in 2016 and 2017.
 Upon leaving, Thomas ranked as the school's all-time leading goalscorer with 47.
 She was also named team MVP in each of her four seasons.

 Club career

-Le Havre

 Thomas had hoped to enter the 2018 NWSL College Draft in January 2018, but suffered an ACL injury in her final appearance for the 49ers in November 2017.
 Having rehabbed, Thomas belatedly began her professional career with Le Havre AC in the French Division 2, signing for the club in August 2018.
 She made her debut on 21 October 2018, starting in a 1–0 defeat to Stade de Reims.
 She scored 6 goals in 13 league appearances as Le Havre finished second.

-West Ham United

 On 16 July 2019, Thomas signed for West Ham United of the FA WSL, taking the number 9 shirt following the departure of Jane Ross.
 Thomas started and scored on her debut, the season opener as West Ham lost 2–1 away to reigning champions Arsenal on 8 September 2019.
 She scored her first career hat-trick during the first half of a 5–0 win against Reading on 3 April 2021.
 On 21 May 2021, it was confirmed Thomas would leave West Ham after two seasons following the expiration of her contract.